 Johnloeber, an AI analyst who’s been studying these systems for years, argues that Citrini’s research group is painting a picture far too pessimistic.
 His core thesis: humans and institutions will outlast any technology wave, just like they always have.
 And the gap between “AI can theoretically do this” and “AI has actually replaced this” is measured in decades, not months.

-In 2007, experts declared America was finished — peak oil would destroy the economy.
+Three predictions, three spectacular misses.
+In 2007, experts declared America was finished because of peak oil.
 In 2014, analysts wrote off AMD and NVIDIA as dead companies walking.
 In 2023, pundits predicted Google would be obliterated by ChatGPT within two years.
+All three institutions not only survived but thrived, because large systems resist disruption far more effectively than any analyst model predicts.

 Citrini’s research group uses real estate agents as an example of jobs AI will eliminate.
 Loeber points out something almost comically true: people have been declaring real estate agents dead for 20 years - since Zillow, Redfin, and Opendoor launched.
 The entire real estate transaction was supposed to be automated by 2015.